-- Develop strong and supportive partnerships with other agencies to prevent the misuse of alcohol. - Work collaboratively with industry, government agencies and the community to protect high-risk groups and to develop local solutions for local problems. - Enhance opportunities, and police participation in, alcohol diversionary programs to reduce alcohol-related crime and harm.
+- Develop strong and supportive partnerships with other agencies to prevent the misuse of alcohol. - Work collaboratively with industry, government agencies and the community to protect high-risk groups and to develop local solutions for local problems.

 Increased Awareness

 - Participate in and support government and interagency campaigns and initiatives aimed at reducing excessive alcohol consumption and alcohol-related harm. - Provide targeted information and support to 'at risk' groups to prevent and/or delay the uptake of alcohol consumption and to reduce excessive consumption. - Raise community awareness about the legal consequences associated with the inappropriate provision and consumption of alcohol and to encourage personal responsibility.